-Partner organizations of EUNIS
+Partner organisations of EUNIS

 GÉANT is an association of organisations that are involved with the provision and use of computer network infrastructure and services for research and education in Europe.
 GÉANT interconnects Europe’s national research and education networking (NREN) organisations with an award-winning high bandwidth, high speed and highly resilient pan-European backbone – connecting Europe’s researchers, academics and students to each other.
 EUNIS signed a Memorandum of Understanding with GÉANT.

 IMS Global is a non-profit organization that advances technology to affordably scale and improve educational participation and attainment.
 IMS Global members are leading suppliers, institutions, and government organizations that are enabling the future of education by collaborating on interoperability and adoption initiatives.
 IMS Global sponsors the Learning Impact Leadership Institute, a global program focused on recognizing the impact of innovative technology on educational access, affordability, and quality while developing the people and ideas to help shape the future of educational technology.
 EUNIS and IMS Global Learning Consortium signed a collaborative agreement.

 EDUCAUSE is a nonprofit association whose mission is to advance higher education by promoting the intelligent use of information technology in the US.
 EDUCAUSE is a higher education technology association and the largest community of IT leaders and professionals committed to advancing higher education.

 The Coalition of Higher Education Information Technology Associations (CHEITA) comprises representatives from associations throughout the world that promote the use of information technology in higher education.